kpaschen/corrjoin/README.md

 For the systems I have experimented with (30-60k timeseries, correlation threshold 0.90-0.99, row group size 20k), the parquet files are 0.5-1.2GB in size.
 If you write one every half hour, you're using 1-2GB of disk space per hour.
 I usually keep only the latest 10 parquet files around, so 30GB of disk space should be enough.

-### Watch out for OOMKills

-In some Kubernetes installations, the receiver/explorer process gets Oomkilled.
-So far, this appears to be related to the cached bytes in the cgroup not being reclaimed.
-I am debugging this; for now, the system works fine in a Kind cluster.
-If you have insights, please share them.

 ### Creating more interesting time series

 With the above setup, your cluster will be mostly quiet, so you'll have a lot of constant time series.